Location and Context

 Natural and Cultural Heritage Sites

-- The surviving buildings in the pit villages (housing, pubs, chapels etc) parks and sports grounds contribute to the heritage and cultural identity of the area.
+- The surviving buildings in the pit villages (housing, pubs, chapels etc) contribute to the heritage and cultural identity of the area.

 Forces for Change and Threats to the Landscape